 1Scholastic Canada http://www.scholastic.ca/books/view/canadian-disasters

-Leaving Fletchville (a Red Maple Honour Book) was René's first published fiction novel.
-Based partly on fiction and partly on true events, this book portrays youthful maturity, responsibility, fatherhood and love in the face of racism and family troubles.
-Reviewers in Canada and the U.S.A. are very positive about it and recommended it for classroom use.
-A CBC radio program All Points West called it "tremendous fun to read."
+Leaving Fletchville (a Red Maple Honour Book) was René's first published fiction novel and is based partly on true events.
+This novel is suitable for Grades 6 - 10 and portrays youthful maturity, responsibility, fatherhood and love in the face of racism and family troubles.
+Positive reviews in literary and review magazines in Canada and the U.S.A. recommend it for classroom use.
+The CBC radio program All Points West called it "tremendous fun to read."

 Canadian Disasters – 43 True Stories, 2013, Scholastic Canada, ISBN 978-1-4431-2440-9